aashakadesai/dl-final-project/Project Report.md

 # Polyphonic sound event detection #
 As mentioned earlier, real world does not contain sounds in isolation.
 Many different sounds occur simultaneously, resulting in this task called polyphonic sound event detection.
 The original paper did not try this method on polyphonic SED, so I wanted to explore how it performed with a multilabel classification problem instead.

 The dataset used for this part is from [TUT-SED](https://webpages.tuni.fi/arg/paper/taslp2017-crnn-sed/tut-sed-synthetic-2016 "TUT-SED").
 It contains sounds from 16 classes that are mixed together synthetically to create polyphony.
-The result of a synthetic mixture is very accurate annotations. need password to get dataset.
+The result of a synthetic mixture is very accurate annotations.

 The same preprocessing was applied to the audio files to generate mel spectograms, but now it is multilabel classification problem so each sample has multiple labels.

-Architecture tested: same vgg11 model described above but with 16 output nodes The labels were multihot encoded and sigmoid was used as final layer.
+Architecture tested: same vgg11 model described above but with 16 output nodes.

+The labels were multihot encoded and sigmoid was used as final layer.
 Instead of cross entropy loss which has softmax, binary cross entropy loss which has sigmoid was used.

 Evaluation Metrics: